openwallet-foundation/owl-akrida/docs/NONCLUSTERED.md

 ## Postgres DB (ACA-Py Agent Configuration)

 First, before any worthwhile adventure, we must grab some resources.
-We can do this by cloning down the [aries-akrida](https://github.com/hyperledger/aries-akrida) repository.
+We can do this by cloning down the [owl-akrida](https://github.com/openwallet-foundation/owl-akrida) repository.
 Do so, by typing in
 ```
-git clone git@github.com:hyperledger/aries-akrida.git
+git clone git@github.com:openwallet-foundation/owl-akrida.git
 ```
 within the SSH session of your database VM.

-Navigate into this repo by entering `cd aries-akrida`.
+Navigate into this repo by entering `cd owl-akrida`.
 From there, we will want to take all of the relevant files we will need (without really needing the rest).
 We can do that by
 ```
 cd instance-configs/database
 mv * ../../../
 cd ../../../
-rm -rf aries-akrida/
+rm -rf owl-akrida/
 ```
 so that we are only left with the relevant files in the database directory for this VM.
 From there, we will need to populate the `.env` file.
 Please make sure you fill out the following below information (i.e. don't blindly copy and paste).
 However, once the below information is filled out, we can put it into the environment by